ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 Install the package
 ===================

-In order to install Pyadditive-Widgets, make sure you have the latest version of `pip`_.
+In order to install PyAdditive-Widgets, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash